flyingcircusio/fc-nixos/nixos/services/nginx/README.txt

 Using two certificates to support both kinds of ciphers is possible with Nginx but needs manual configuration.

-For ciphers using DHE, a RSA certificate must be used and dhparams must be set:
+For ciphers using DHE, an RSA certificate must be used and dhparams must be set:

 services.nginx.sslDhparam = config.security.dhparams.params.nginx.path;